yujongtzeng/Caporaso-Harris-old/README.md

 ### Tests

-Sample output file is provided under /sample output directory.
+Sample output files are provided under [sample output](/sample output) directory.
 If they match with your output file it can be almost sure your program is working fine.

 ## Versioning